 Using a number of small round mirrors will help to create a window-like effect.
 They can be positioned to reflect light to parts of your garden that don't see any direct sunlight.

-A large full-length mirror such as the Arch Tall Outdoor Mirror from Coopers (below) on the other-hand can be utilised to create that illusion of more space.
+A large full-length mirror such as the Arch Tall Outdoor Mirror from Coopers (below) on the other hand can be utilised to create that illusion of more space.
 Position at ground level and it will create the illusion of a doorway to another garden.

-Test before you fix in place is the best advice I can give.
+Test, before you fix in place, is the best advice we can give.

 Think about what lighting effects the mirror will create at different times of the day.
-Or, if light is not an issues, use the mirror to simply add an artistic element to your garden just as you would inside your home.
+Or, if the light is not an issue, use the mirror to simply add an artistic element to your garden just as you would inside your home.

-The key to getting the right size and shape of garden mirror is keeping it understated.
-Getting the mirror to look like it belongs, that enhances but blends into it's surroundings.
+The key to getting the right size and shape garden mirror is keeping it understated.
+Getting the mirror to look like it belongs, enhances but blends into its surroundings.

-Many modern garden mirrors on the market are cut from a reflective acrylic, as it is safer, more cost effective and will stand up to the elements.
+Many modern garden mirrors on the market are cut from reflective acrylic, as it is safer, more cost-effective and will stand up to the elements.

-However, that's not to say you have to go acrylic though.
-There's also a wide variety of aluminium glass mirrors that are suitable for outdoor use.
+However, that's not to say you have to go with acrylic though.
+There's also a wide variety of aluminium glass mirrors that are suitable for outdoor use too.

-Frost and heat proof, they come in a wide array of designs.
-And whilst a little more expensive, they do have a little more of a quality look to them in my opinion.
-I'll be honest, I'm not a big fan of the acrylic, but some of the modern styles do look good, and the quality is improving.
+Frost and heatproof, they come in a wide array of designs.
+And whilst a little more expensive, they do have a little more of a quality look to them in our opinion.
+But we'll be honest, we're not such fans of acrylic, but some of the modern styles do look good, and the quality is improving.

 The size of the mirror simply comes down to the effect you are trying to create.
 What do you want the outdoor mirror to do?
 Size depends on so many factors, that it's really up to you what works and fits in your garden.

-If you want to create a small window-like portal, then go for a window sized mirror such as the Woodside Upton Large Decorative Round Outdoor Garden Mirror (pictured above).
-If you want to create the look of door you can walk through, then you need a full length mirror.
+If you want to create a small window-like portal, then go for a window-sized mirror such as the Woodside Upton Large Decorative Round Outdoor Garden Mirror (pictured above).
+If you want to create the look of a door you can walk through, then you need a full-length mirror.

 Check measurements carefully before you buy and make sure the mirror you want will fit.
 You don't want it to dominate the space, but at the same time, you don't want it to get lost.

 Strike a balance.
-Use other features in your garden as reference point, and choose a mirror that works with your overall scheme.
+Use other features in your garden as reference points, and choose a mirror that works with your overall scheme.

 Any less and the mirror can look a little too big.
 But as I say that's just a guide, only you can determine what's best for the space you have.
-What scale works.
+What scale will work best?

 Where should you hang your outdoor mirror?

 The items surrounding the mirror will ultimately dictate how successful an illusion you create.
 Just having an outdoor mirror on its own with nothing around it will not really deliver the effect you're looking for.

 Placing a garden mirror correctly is a little more tricky than you might think too.
 There's a little trial and error, so the key here is to try before you fix.
 You have to be careful with what the mirror reflects back from key vantage points in your garden.
 Difficult to know until it's in place.

-As we mentioned at the start of the article, you don't want to be sat on your patio looking at a mirror that's reflecting drain pipes and the extractor vent.
+As we mentioned at the start of the article, you don't want to be sitting on your patio looking at a mirror that's reflecting drain pipes and the extractor vent.

-For me, outdoor mirrors work best when there's lots of interesting planting around them such as you see in the photo above of the Somerley Country Arch Garden Mirror (above).
-It's back to the mirror being understated.
-You want them to merge into the background, create illusion, look like they belong.
+For us, outdoor mirrors work best when there's lots of interesting planting around them such as you see in the photo above of the Somerley Country Arch Garden Mirror (above).
+It's back to the mirror being understated as though they belong.
+You want them to merge into the background and create an illusion.

 If the view reflected back in your mirror isn’t exactly as you want it, then cheat.
-Fix a wooden batten behind one side of the mirror, angle it slightly,, improve what's reflected back.
+Fix a wooden batten behind one side of the mirror, angle it slightly, and improve what's reflected back.